Nitrogen mustard: Name

-Nitrogen mustards are not related to the mustard plant or its pungent essence, allyl isothiocyanate; the name comes from the pungent smell of chemical weapons preparations.
+Nitrogen mustards are not related to the mustard plant or its active component allyl isothiocyanate; the name comes from the pungent smell of finished chemical weapons preparations.

 Chemical warfare

 During World War II, nitrogen mustards were studied at the Yale School of Medicine by Alfred Gilman and Louis Goodman, and in December 1942, they started classified human clinical trials of nitrogen mustards for the treatment of lymphoma.
-In early December of 1943, an incident during the air raid on Bari, Italy, led to the release of mustard gas that affected several hundred soldiers and civilians.
+In early December 1943, an incident during the air raid on Bari, Italy, led to the release of mustard gas that affected several hundred soldiers and civilians.
 Medical examination of the survivors showed a decreased number of lymphocytes.
 After World War II was over, the Bari incident and the Yale group's studies eventually converged prompting a search for other similar compounds.
 Due to its use in previous studies, the nitrogen mustard known as "HN2" became the first chemotherapy drug mustine.

-Examples
+Other mustards

-The nitrogen mustard drug mustine (HN2), is no longer commonly in use in its original IV formulation because of excessive toxicity.
-Other nitrogen mustards developed include cyclophosphamide, chlorambucil, uramustine, melphalan, and bendamustine.
-Bendamustine has recently re-emerged as a viable chemotherapeutic treatment.
+The nitrogen mustard drug mustine (HN2), is no longer commonly in use because of excessive toxicity.
+Other drugs developed from mustine include cyclophosphamide, chlorambucil, uramustine, melphalan, and bendamustine.

 Nitrogen mustards that can be used for chemical warfare purposes are tightly regulated.
 Their weapon designations are: